 Please note: I do recommend this house for warmer weather climates mostly due to the flat roof but also, as you can see from the photos, it has TONS of windows (10 to be exact!) which is a lot for such a small space, so even though the house is insulated, there is lots of glass which is never as warm as double walls.

 The place has some nice small details such as curtain rods along the edges of both lofts which can be used to visually separate them from each other as well as from the space below, providing privacy where there otherwise wouldn’t be any.
 There is also a ladder hook to store the loft access ladder on off the floor during the day when not in use.
 I added nice window sills to the original shell so they can be used for plants, candles, or pottery display, etc. From the outside, you can access the extra 32 SF cabinet that is great for storing seasonal belongings, camping equipment, or anything else you own that you don’t need inside the house all the time.
 My friends call it my “garage” lol.

 In the kitchen I have a great freezer on the bottom fridge which would come with the house and is EnergyStar efficient.
 For climate control there is a wall unit in the smaller loft that provides both A/C and heat to the space.
 The front entry deck (6′ x 8′), stairs, and material for the roof above it would also be included with the purchase and just needs to be built in place again after transportation.

 Depending on your needs, I could probably also include some or all of the existing furniture for an additional cost, since it was purchased specifically to fit the house and functions well but the price posted here is just for the empty shell with all attached items such as the 12-gallon water heater located in the utility cabinet accessed from the hitch side.

-If you’re interested, drop me a line!
-Oh yeah, and the house, as mentioned in the title, was featured on an episode of Tiny House Hunters back in March. 🙂
+If you’re interested, please drop me a line!
+And, if the house already looks familiar to you, that might be because it was featured on an episode of Tiny House Hunters back in March of 2016. 🙂